Gothenburg Cathedral: The third (current) cathedral

 After the 1802 fire the old cemetery was converted into an open square, Kyrkotorget, and in 1822 the whole area around the church, and west to Western Hamnkanalen (which joined in the middle of the current Western Port Road, and was filled in 1903–1905) was paved with cobblestones.
 The name was changed in 1846 to Domkyrkoplatsen.
 The grounds around the church site were planted in 1851 and surrounded with iron fencing around 1860.
 The name was changed to Domkyrkoplanen in 1883.
 After completion, the church exterior was basically the one seen today, the major change being that the end walls of the tower's lateral extensions were demolished in 1832 and replaced by an iron railing.
 The cathedral's assessed value in 1889 was 500,000 Swedish kronor.

 It is estimated that approximately 20,000 people have been buried in the church area, while 3,000 people were buried inside the church between 1635 and 1802.
 A plaque on the east side of the chancel recalls this use with the following text:

 Domkyrkoplanen has for centuries been a cemetery.Here rests the dust of twenty thousand dead.

 The cathedral was the first church in Sweden to be fitted with central heating, which was installed in 1852 under the management of the English civil engineer Hadon.
 Gas lighting was installed in 1853.
 The church was insured in 1857 for fire with the Skandia Insurance Company for the sum of 500,000 Riksdaler.

 The church tower began to lean precariously to the southwest in the early 20th century, and the church and Domkyrkoplanen were shut down for an extended period for basic reinforcement.
 High Masses were held in the German Church and evensong and weekly church services in Landala chapel.

 A comprehensive restoration was carried out in 1904.
 The church received new flooring, new windows and doors, new benches and a new temperature management system.
 A further restoration in 1954–1957 included driving 313 concrete piles into the bedrock to stabilize the building.
 In the years 1983–1985 there was another Renovation.

 Until the late 1990s one could visit the cathedral tower and one of its eight small balconies using an elevator followed by a staircase of 151 steps.
 During installation of a new elevator in November 2013, the walls of the first cathedral were found 30 cm underneath the floor.

 Cathedral architecture

 The present cathedral was designed in classical style and was larger than the two earlier buildings.
-It is now 59.4 metres long and 38 metres wide, including the new transept, which did not previously exist.
+It is now 59.4 metres long and 38 meters wide, including the new transept, which did not previously exist.
 The cattle and nave are 22.86 metres wide.
 The interior height of the nave is 14.25 metres excluding the tower, and 52.85 metres including the tower.

 An example of the classical style is the large main portal at the west end.
 It is framed by four doric columns on a pediment.